-- (b) which has been designated as a shared footpath by the Council by publicly notified resolution. - 2.7.4 A person must not stop stand or park a cycle on any footpath without due care and with regard to the convenience and safety of other persons using that footpath. - 2.7.5 A person must not use a skateboard on a footpath without exercising due care and with regard to the convenience and safety of pedestrians. - 2.7.6 Notwithstanding clause 2.7.5, a person must not use a skateboard in a public place within the skateboard ban areas specified in Schedules A, B and C to this part of the Bylaw, or in any other part of the district designated by the Council by publicly notified resolution as a skateboard free area.
+- 2.7.1 A person must not use a skateboard on a footpath without exercising due care and with regard to the convenience and safety of pedestrians. - 2.7.2 Notwithstanding clause 2.7.1, a person must not use a skateboard in a public place within the skateboard ban areas specified in Schedules A, B and C to this part of the Bylaw, or in any other part of the district designated by the Council by publicly notified resolution as a skateboard free area.